Sohmteee/Yam-Doctor/README.md

 # Yam Doctor

-**Yam Doctor** is an expert system designed to help farmers and agricultural enthusiasts diagnose diseases in yams.
+**Yam Doctor** is an expert system designed to diagnose diseases in yams.
 By utilizing advanced machine learning through the Google Gemini API, Yam Doctor can analyze photos and text descriptions of yams to identify potential diseases or confirm the health of the yam.

 ## Features